-3D printing, a type of additive manufacturing, has been on the rise in the medical world.
-The process of creating a three-dimensional item by constructing successive layers of raw material has already proven its purpose in orthopedic surgery and related fields in the last 10 years.
-However, a new technique often entails difficulties in the regulatory approval field.
+3D printing, also known as additive manufacturing, is on the rise in the medical world.
+The process of creating a three-dimensional item by constructing successive layers of raw material has already proven its purpose in orthopaedic surgery and related fields in the last 10 years.
+However, a new technique often entails difficulties seeking regulatory approval.

-At Spentys we join the innovative wave of creating 3D printed external orthoses.
+At Spentys, we join the innovative wave of creating 3D printed external orthoses.
 However, this is not the only trend seen in the additive manufacturing world.
-The American Food and Drug Administration (FDA) has authorized a lot of other medical devices, for instance instrumentation devices or implants, that were manufactured with the same sort of technology we use at Spentys.
-Though 3D printing is not relatively new anymore, only a few papers concerning orthopedic applications have been published in recent years.
+The American Food and Drug Administration (FDA) has authorized a lot of other medical devices, for instance, instrumentation devices or implants, that were manufactured with the same sort of technology we use at Spentys.
+Though 3D printing is no longer new, only a few papers concerning orthopaedic applications have been published in recent years.
 Another notable observation is the challenging process for a company to get a product on the market in a legal way.
-To address why these phenomena emerge in this field, Spentys focuses on the regulatory framework for 3D printed orthopedic medical devices.
+To address why these phenomena emerge in this field, Spentys focuses on the regulatory framework for 3D printed orthopaedic medical devices.

 It is not always convenient to initiate clinical investigations of a new medical device.
-The generation of clinical data can be accompanied by many obstacles.
+Many obstacles can accompany the generation of clinical data.
 The objective of a clinical investigation or evaluation to assess safety and efficacy on a 3D printed device depends on the purpose and the population for whom it is intended.
 In certain areas where clinical outcomes are bound to compliance of the patient, 3D printing can improve clinical results.
 At Spentys, we are convinced that this is partly due to the shift from mass production to mass personalization.

 3D printing might be seen as a conventional step forward in the medical world, but using this additive manufacturing technique in the medical industry is a very progressive climbing of the ladder.
 It may cause issues for regulatory authorities since anyone owning a 3D printer and a blueprint could start manufacturing its own devices.
 Luckily, the FDA has issued recent guidance for 3D printing of medical devices, removing some regulatory uncertainties, particularly regarding design-, manufacturing-, and device testing considerations.